Rini weaves newness into the sounds of home

 Rini and the brew she’s crafted, aided by a cast of superb musicians, is beginning to intrigue, impress and reel in a burgeoning fan base of keen enthusiasts as diverse as her sound is eclectic.
 An observer of, in particular, her high energy live performances, could easily be moved to proclaim her a star on the rise.
 The assessment would serve as a more than fair bet.

-In our video interview we caught up with the affable artist on a hot summer day amidst the bustling NYC landscape for informative sit down to talk growing up in India, her musical influences, the changing tide for women and her mother’s delightful take on her music.
+In our video interview on the I SPY SOUL YouTube Channel we caught up with the affable artist on a hot summer day amidst the bustling NYC landscape for informative sit down to talk growing up in India, her musical influences, the changing tide for women and her mother’s delightful take on her music.
 B.C.

 To learn more about Rini, her outstanding band and to hear and purchase her music go to Rinimusic.com